Rossin Foundation

 Alignment with Founder's Values: The foundation's mission reflects Peter C. Rossin's belief in "giving back to those that made our success possible."
 Applications that demonstrate how they strengthen communities in Southwestern Pennsylvania align with this core value.

 Multi-Generational Impact: Projects supporting children and families are central to the foundation's mission.
-The Dream Big Studio at UPMC Children's Hospital exemplifies the foundation's interest in programs that serve young people with innovative, engaging approaches.
+The Dream Big Studio at UPMC Children's Hospital exemplifies the foundation's interest in programmes that serve young people with innovative, engaging approaches.

 STEM and Innovation: The Joan Rossin Stephans Discovery Suite at Carnegie Science Center demonstrates strong interest in technology education, coding, digital skills, and hands-on learning—reflecting the founder's background in engineering and technology.